 Ring Bender’s attorneys have decades of experience as environmental and natural resource counselors and litigators across the full range of federal, state and local administrative and regulatory matters.
 Our clients are as diverse as our practice.
 We represent private and public businesses of all sizes, from major industrial corporations to property developers to family-owned businesses; municipalities and municipal entities like water districts and sewer authorities; tribes; trade associations; non-profit organizations; and, potentially responsible party (PRP) groups.

+Our attorneys have been recognized by numerous Top Lawyer lists, including partner Christine Hein who was nominated and recognized through a rigorous peer and client review process by Chambers & Partners USA in the area of Environmental Law in Oregon.
 Ring Bender’s environmental attorneys are skilled litigators who aggressively defend our clients in environmental lawsuits, administrative enforcement proceedings, and in the appellate courts.
 We have successfully litigated multi-party contamination cases, disputed mining claims, contested water rights, hazardous waste enforcement actions, defended complex criminal environmental prosecutions, and pursued civil recovery on behalf of property owners whose property was damaged by spills.

-Ring Bender also assists clients in commercial transactions involving environmental and natural resource issues.
+Ring Bender also assists clients in commercial transactions involving environmental law and natural resource issues.
 We assist clients with brownfields redevelopment and financing; water rights permitting and transfers; prospective purchaser agreements; environmental due diligence for buyers and sellers; and, chemical labeling, licensing and distribution.

 We represent clients all around the country, including in Oregon, Washington, Idaho, California, Nevada, Pennsylvania, Ohio, West Virginia, New York, and Florida.
 Our work includes all major federal and state environmental and natural resource regulatory schemes, including the Clean Water Act; the Clean Air Act; CERCLA and state Superfund laws; RCRA and analogous state laws; National Environmental Policy Act (NEPA) and state statutes; the Endangered Species Act (ESA); renewable energy exploration, development and siting; municipal drinking water, wastewater and stormwater systems and litigation; OSHA (Occupational Safety & Health Act) and Mining Safety Health Act (MSHA); California’s Proposition 65 statute; property development, land use and submerged land use; toxic torts; and, environmental criminal enforcement and prosecutions.